Ousted Parler CEO sues company, alleges stake was taken

 In the complaint, Matze alleges that Mercer and others plotted to steal Matze’s 40 percent stake in the company, later saying the fair market value for his stake was worth only $3.
 The “outlandish and arrogant theft” is “the product of a conspiratorial agreement,” the suit says.

-Mercer, who backed former president Donald Trump during his 2016 bid, owns the controlling stake in the company, and has now installed her allies to run Parler, according to people familiar with the matter who spoke on the condition of anonymity to candidly discuss private matters.
+Mercer, who backed Donald Trump during his successful 2016 presidential bid, owns the controlling stake in the company, and has now installed her allies to run Parler, according to people familiar with the matter who spoke on the condition of anonymity to candidly discuss private matters.

 Parler executives, including Meckler and Wernick, did not respond to requests for comment.
 Mercer and Bongino did not respond to requests for comment.
 Law firm Pisanelli Bice said in a statement that Matze would not have any further comment.